-"A man acquainted with History may...be said to have lived from the beginning of the world."
+"A man acquainted with history may...be said to have lived from the beginning of the world."
 David Hume (historian and philosopher).

-Students taking up the History course will study World History and British History.
-This will give them a sound knowledge and understanding of the developments, concepts and conflicts which have shaped the twentieth century world.
+Students taking up the history course will study world and British history.
+This will give them a sound knowledge and understanding of the developments, concepts and conflicts which have shaped the twentieth century.
 The course will also focus on essential skills such as analysis, constructive argument and comprehension.
 This will provide grounding for a large variety of further study and careers.